by

 your quick releases tight and lubed to stop creaks

-"Jim, I was directed to your site as I had a creak
+"Jim, I was directed to your site as I had a creak on my bike

-on the pedals (during the upstroke and downstroke, using clipless pedals),
+the pedals (during the upstroke and downstroke, using clipless pedals),

 no matter if I was standing, sitting or even without the saddle and